 Drinking alcohol is ingrained in our American culture, and little is ever discussed with the public on the consequences of excessive drinking in America.
-The average person is not aware of the drinking problem that millions of Americans experience on a yearly basis.
+The average person is not aware of the drinking problem that millions of Americans experience yearly.
 According to the Center for Disease Control and Prevention (CDC), the cost of excessive alcohol use in the U.S. rose to almost a quarter trillion dollars in 2010.
-That’s a cost that affects all the United States, and the number of people that die as a result of drinking alcohol is on average 88,000 people each year.
+That’s a cost that affects all of the United States, and the number of people that die because of drinking alcohol is on average 88,000 people each year.
 That is more than the yearly Opioid Crisis that our nation is currently experiencing.
 The reality is drinking alcohol is involved in many more problems in our society.

 There is a certain cross-section of American drinkers who combine the use of alcohol with other drugs, and in many of these cases, the individual becomes addicted to both alcohol and drugs.
 This is a problem for a large portion of people in the United States.
 Most people don’t know about resources to help people who become addicted to alcohol.
-Today there are some amazing alcohol treatment programs that help people become free from their addiction to alcohol.
-Summer Sky Treatment Center located in Stephenville and Dallas; Texas provide alcohol treatment to those needing alcohol use disorder treatment.
+Today some amazing alcohol treatment programs help people become free from their addiction to alcohol.
+Summer Sky Treatment Center located in Stephenville is considered one of the Best Alcohol & Drug Treatment Centers in Dallas, Texas, or Fort Worth Metroplex that provides alcohol treatment to those needing alcohol use disorder treatment.
 Summer Sky is known as one of the best alcohol detoxification and inpatient alcohol rehab programs in the nation.
 American Drinkers who develop an addiction to alcohol or other drugs utilize Summer Sky because of their innovative approach to treating men and women who are experiencing problems related to alcohol.